polkascan/py-substrate-metadata-docs/docs/centrifuge/investments.md

 ---------
 ### UnknownInvestment
-IvestmentManager does not now given investment
+InvestmentManager does not know the given investment

 ---------
 ### ZeroPricedInvestment